Tallwave/guidelines/docs/Quality.md

 | Chimpanzee    | 1.0.14    | 1.1.3   | 1.0.0  |
 | Orangutan     | 1.1.6     | 1.2.8   | 1.1.5  |
 | Orangutan2    | 1.1.6     | 1.2.8   | 1.1.6  |

+### Continuous Integration
+When multiple developers are working on a codebase, Continuous Integration becomes an important process to keep tests successfully passing.
+When code is checked into the Source Control Management system, the test suite should run before that code is merged into the master branch.
+If the results of that suite do not pass with 100%, the code should not be merged in.

+This process can happen automatically with [GitLab's CI pipelines](https://docs.gitlab.com/ee/ci/).

+### Continuous Deployment
+TODO